-And on that day a great and relentless persecution broke out against the church in Jerusalem; and the believers were all scattered throughout the regions of Judea and Samaria, except for the apostles.
-2Some devout men buried Stephen, and mourned greatly over him [expressing a personal sense of loss].
-3But Saul began ravaging the church [and assaulting believers]; entering house after house and dragging off men and women, putting them in prison.
+And on that day a great persecution began against the church in Jerusalem, and they were all scattered throughout the regions of Judea and Samaria, except the apostles.
+2Some devout men buried Stephen, and made loud lamentation over him.
+3But Saul began ravaging the church, entering house after house, and dragging off men and women, he would put them in prison.

 Philip in Samaria

-4Now those [believers] who had been scattered went from place to place preaching the word [the good news of salvation through Christ].
-5Philip [the evangelist] went down to the city of Samaria and began proclaiming Christ (the Messiah, the Anointed) to them.
-6The crowds gathered and were paying close attention to everything Philip said, as they heard [the message] and saw the [miraculous] signs which he was doing [validating his message].
-7For unclean spirits (demons), shouting loudly, were coming out of many who were possessed; and many who had been paralyzed and lame were healed.
-8So there was great rejoicing in that city.
+4Therefore, those who had been scattered went about preaching the word.
+5Philip went down to the city of Samaria and began proclaiming Christ to them.
+6The crowds with one accord were giving attention to what was said by Philip, as they heard and saw the signs which he was performing.
+7For in the case of many who had unclean spirits, they were coming out of them shouting with a loud voice; and many who had been paralyzed and lame were healed.
+8So there was much rejoicing in that city.

-9Now there was a man named Simon, who previously practiced magic in the city and amazed the people of Samaria, claiming to be someone great.
-10They all paid [a great deal of] attention to him, from the least to the greatest, saying, “This man is what is called the Great Power of God!”
-11They were paying attention to him because for a long time he had mystified and dazzled them with his magic.
-12But when they believed Philip as he preached the good news about the kingdom of God and the name of Jesus Christ, they were being baptized, both men and women.
-13Even Simon believed [Philip’s message of salvation]; and after being baptized, he continued on with Philip, and as he watched the attesting signs and great miracles taking place, he was constantly amazed.
+9Now there was a man named Simon, who formerly was practicing magic in the city and astonishing the people of Samaria, claiming to be someone great; 10and they all, from smallest to greatest, were giving attention to him, saying, “This man is what is called the Great Power of God.”
+11And they were giving him attention because he had for a long time astonished them with his magic arts.
+12But when they believed Philip preaching the good news about the kingdom of God and the name of Jesus Christ, they were being baptized, men and women alike.
+13Even Simon himself believed; and after being baptized, he continued on with Philip, and as he observed signs and great miracles taking place, he was constantly amazed.

-14When the apostles in Jerusalem heard that [the people of] Samaria had accepted the word of God, they sent Peter and John to them.
-15They came down and prayed for them that they might receive the Holy Spirit; 16for He had not yet fallen on any of them; they had simply been baptized in the name of the Lord Jesus [as His possession].
-17Then Peter and John laid their hands on them [one by one], and they received the Holy Spirit.
-18Now when Simon saw that the Spirit was given through the laying on of the apostles’ hands, he offered them money, 19saying, “Give me this authority and power too, so that anyone on whom I lay my hands may receive the Holy Spirit.”
-20But Peter said to him, “May your money be destroyed along with you, because you thought you could buy the [free] gift of God with money!
-21You have no part or share in this matter, because your heart (motive, purpose) is not right before God.
-22So repent of this wickedness of yours, and pray to the Lord that, if possible, this thought of your heart may be forgiven you.
-23For I see that you are provoked by bitterness and bound by sin.”
-24But Simon answered, “Pray to the Lord for me both of you, so that nothing of what you have said will come upon me.”
+14Now when the apostles in Jerusalem heard that Samaria had received the word of God, they sent them Peter and John, 15who came down and prayed for them that they might receive the Holy Spirit.
+16For He had not yet fallen upon any of them; they had simply been baptized in the name of the Lord Jesus.
+17Then they began laying their hands on them, and they were receiving the Holy Spirit.
+18Now when Simon saw that the Spirit was bestowed through the laying on of the apostles’ hands, he offered them money, 19saying, “Give this authority to me as well, so that everyone on whom I lay my hands may receive the Holy Spirit.”
+20But Peter said to him, “May your silver perish with you, because you thought you could obtain the gift of God with money!
+21You have no part or portion in this matter, for your heart is not right before God.
+22Therefore repent of this wickedness of yours, and pray the Lord that, if possible, the intention of your heart may be forgiven you.
+23For I see that you are in the gall of bitterness and in the bondage of iniquity.”
+24But Simon answered and said, “Pray to the Lord for me yourselves, so that nothing of what you have said may come upon me.”

 An Ethiopian Receives Christ

-25So, when Peter and John had given their testimony and preached the word of the Lord, they started back to Jerusalem, preaching the good news [about salvation] in many Samaritan villages [along the way].
+25So, when they had solemnly testified and spoken the word of the Lord, they started back to Jerusalem, and were preaching the gospel to many villages of the Samaritans.

-26But an angel of the Lord said to Philip, “Get up and go south to the road that runs from Jerusalem down to Gaza.”
-(This is a desert road).
-27So he got up and went; and there was an Ethiopian eunuch [a man of great authority], a court official of Candace, queen of the Ethiopians, who was in charge of all her treasure.
-He had come to Jerusalem to worship, 28and he was returning, and sitting in his chariot he was reading [the scroll of] the prophet Isaiah.
-29Then the [Holy] Spirit said to Philip, “Go up and join this chariot.”
-30Philip ran up and heard the man reading the prophet Isaiah, and asked, “Do you understand what you are reading?”
-31And he said, “Well, how could I [understand] unless someone guides me [correctly]?”
+26But an angel of the Lord spoke to Philip saying, “Get up and go south to the road that descends from Jerusalem to Gaza.”
+(This is a desert road.)
+27So he got up and went; and there was an Ethiopian eunuch, a court official of Candace, queen of the Ethiopians, who was in charge of all her treasure; and he had come to Jerusalem to worship, 28and he was returning and sitting in his chariot, and was reading the prophet Isaiah.
+29Then the Spirit said to Philip, “Go up and join this chariot.”
+30Philip ran up and heard him reading Isaiah the prophet, and said, “Do you understand what you are reading?”
+31And he said, “Well, how could I, unless someone guides me?”
 And he invited Philip to come up and sit with him.
-32Now this was the passage of Scripture which he was reading:
+32Now the passage of Scripture which he was reading was this:

 And as a lamb before its shearer is silent,